Anxiety & Trauma

 Frequently asked

-Individual sessions are $275 per 50-minute hour.
-Private-pay and out-of-network, with a superbill available for reimbursement and HSA/FSA cards accepted.
+Individual sessions are $275 per 50-minute hour — private-pay and out-of-network, with a superbill available for reimbursement and HSA/FSA cards accepted.
+Sessions are in person in downtown Walnut Creek, or by secure video anywhere in California.

 How do I know I can trust you?